 1977 – 2019

-All that said, now it’s time to get to the business of making another universe to explore.
+So there we have it – a quick epitaph for Star Wars.
+Now it’s time to get to the business of making another universe to explore.
 Mesh is my first attempt to show that I can make those universes, and I have many more in store.
-Write on!